Saelyria/Braid/TableauExample/Sample 1 - Accounts/README.md

     conformance to this protocol.
 If the cell conforms to `UINibInitable`,  then this method will register the cell's nib instead of the class.

 5. Here we instantiate the 'binder' object.
 The init method is given the table view it will perform the binding on along with the enum type we want the table's sections to be described by.
-Finally, we give an array of the sections we want the table to initially display - we will update the 'displayed properties' later after our mock network request finishes and we know what accounts to show.
+Finally, we give the binder a behaviour for how we want it to handle the visibility and order of the sections.
+Here, we tell the binder to hide sections that have no cell data (models, view models, etc.), and to order the sections that it does show with the given function.
+The function we give it is passed in an array of all sections the binder will display, and must return the array sorted however we want the order to be.
+We'll use the raw integer value of the enums for the order.

 6. Here, we perform our first 'binding chain'.
 We declare that on the 'message' section, we want its cells to be `CenterLabelTableViewCell` instances. `CenterLabelTableViewCell` is `ViewModelBindable`, so we choose to instantiate these cells with the array of given 'view